Avolon seeks to de-register two planes leased to Jet Airways, woes deepen for airline

 Reuters reported last month that some of Jet’s lessors had begun terminating lease deals.
 Since then, they have also moved a handful of planes out of India after getting a go-ahead from the airline.

-Reporting by Anshuman Daga; Additional reporting by Arnab Paul; Editing by Himani Sarkar
+Reporting by Anshuman Daga; Additional reporting by Arnab Paul; Editing by Himani Sarkar and Richard Pullin